rubyguides

 The .tally method counts how many times each element appears in an array.
 It returns a hash where keys are the unique elements and values are their occurrence counts.

-This method was introduced in Ruby 2.7 as an Enumerable method and became available on Array in Ruby 3.0.
+Ruby 2.7 introduced tally as an Enumerable method, and Array gained it in Ruby 3.0.
 The optional hash parameter was added in Ruby 3.1.

 Syntax